Mwags24/Brevolium_Notebook/_posts/2020-6-16-Full_Draft1.md

 # Conclusion

 The two populations of Brevolium found within Eunicea flexuosa at different depths have been identified as likely candidates to be cryptic species based upon the population genomics used in this experiment.
 Further the genes that separate these populations have been identified to be associated with (placeholder).
 The evidence that there are two species of symbiont living in close proximity to each other within a single species of coral suggests that there could be a much higher magnitude of symbiont species that recently suggestested.
+This Study has also shown the effectiveness of genome wide analysis, a method previously untested.